shivkiyer/accordian-player/README.md

 The creator of the videos can configure these options using a template which is then inserted into a Comma Separated Values (.csv) file.
 The config file can be found along with the video files on any online hosting.

-The app is currently being built using Angular 17 and React 18.
+The app is currently being built using React 18.
 This is to ensure that it can be embedded into larger apps that could utilize an interactive video player.